luapower/resolver/resolver.md

 ### `r:query(name,[type],[timeout] | t) -> answers`

-Perform a DNS query and return a list of parsed DNS records, or `nil, err, errcode` for input, network or server errors.
+Perform a DNS query and return a list of parsed DNS records, or `nil, err` for input, network or server errors (where `err` is an error object).

 Options: